Step 2: Data

 How is this Data Used in the PCIP Process?

-Assessors will likely compare APR data from several years to identify trends or anomalies.
-Where relevant they will discuss them and highlight any requirements for additional information or clarification with you prior to your assessment day.
+Assessors will likely compare your APR data from several years to identify trends or anomalies.
+Where relevant the assessors will discuss their findings with you and highlight any requirements for additional information or clarification with you prior to your assessment day.